Fibromyalgia For Dummies - Roland Staud - E-Book

 Considering causes

 As researchers (like me) continue to study this medical problem, they move closer to the truth.
-Speculating about causes can be fascinating, and Chapter 3 offers some common theories for what causes fibromyalgia.
+Speculating about causes can be fascinating, and Chapter 3 offers common theories for what causes fibromyalgia.

 Pondering pain